Questions and answers about The Intimate Bond:

-Why did you choose to write about rising sea levels?
+Why did you choose to write about animals and people?

 What was the greatest challenge in writing this book?

-Without question the research, which involved a very complex, widely scattered academic literature, as well as interviews with dozens of experts in many fields.
+I started off knowing effectively nothing about animals in history, so the research was at times almost overwhelming.
+It involved talking to all manner of experts, also delving extensively into both academic and popular literature, as well as some animal behavior.
 Turning this complex story into an interesting narrative for a wider audience was also a huge challenge.
 I hope that I’ve succeeded.

 What book are you planning to write next?

-I’m deep into research on a book about the complex relationships between humans and animals.
+I’m deep into research on a book about the history of fishing.
 This is quite a long way out, for, once again, the literature is very complex and the experts numerous.
 Besides, my cats have adopted my computer keyboard as a residence, which holds things up!